jamashita/ts-boilerplate/README.md

 ## do first after pulling this repository

 you should do this command.
-this command means you are going to install the package into your working directory.
+this command means you are going to install the packages into your working directory.

 ```
 yarn install